ammsa23/lotka-volterra-evolution/README.md

 We also plot histograms that capture the distributions for simulation length and exponential wait times for a more accurate portrayal of those distributions as opposed to just a measure of central tendency.
 There are also plots that explain the results of the simulations.
 Currently, these plots show the trajectories of either wild-type or mutant populations by transition, highlighting cases of fixation or extinction for the desired population.
 Trajectories that result in eventual extinction of the desired population are colored in red, while those trajectories that result in eventual fixation are colored in blue.

-# Results

-Things to test:
-1. General trends in fixation probability (for N = 2 species)
-2. Number of species
-3. Number of individuals (size of finite population)
-4. Perturbation size? (only if time)

-# Discussion

-Appears to be the case that the fixation probability in this environment typically increases and that there are certain cases in which the fixation probability for the mutant species alone is 0 but the addition of other species allows fixation of that event

-Note that finite population model with direct birth-death based on fitness --> maybe reflects bacteria well?

-Difficult to tell if we've adequately explored all of parameter space having done 10-100 simulations even for N = 2 species.
-Are the general trends really general?

-It is possible for more interesting dynamics, such as an equilibrium and "speciation" event for the new species.
-These possibilities are limited by the set up of the model.
-Thus, this model cannot capture speciation events or even latent genetic variation.